What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 How many of those symptoms sounded familiar?
 And how do you know they are related to Mast Cell Activation Syndrome (MCAS)?

-First, I always encourage you to go to your doctor with any new or worsening symptoms.
+First, we always encourage you to go to your doctor with any new or worsening symptoms.
 You want to rule out serious conditions that may need immediate medical attention.

-But if your doctor doesn’t see anything wrong, you may want to consider Mast Cell Activation Syndrome.
+But if your doctor doesn’t see anything wrong or can’t explain all your symptoms, you may want to consider Mast Cell Activation Syndrome.

 Some doctors or healthcare providers may test for Mast Cell Activation Syndrome.
 Here are some of the most common tests: